- Water Treatment Plant 4

 Private Lateral Program, Utility Development Services Division

-Austin Water recently launched “Renewing Austin” a five-year program to upgrade aging water lines and to keep pace with the infrastructure demands of a growing city.
+In April of 2012 Austin Water launched “Renewing Austin” a five-year program to upgrade aging water lines and to keep pace with the infrastructure demands of a growing city.

 Commercial customers who currently pay a wastewater surcharge may request that their business be resampled and their surcharge reassessed.
 The wastewater surcharge only applies to permitted businesses discharging extra-strength wastewater.

-Austin Water implemented Drought Response Stage 2 Regulations on September 4, 2012, in response to combined storage in lakes Travis and Buchanan reaching the 900,000 acre-foot trigger outlined in the Drought Contingency Plan
+Austin Water implemented Stage 2 Regulations in September 2012, and they remain in effect.
+This is in response to combined storage in lakes Travis and Buchanan reaching the 900,000 acre-foot trigger in the Drought Contingency Plan.